The small finitistic dimensions of commutative rings: Preliminaries

 Following from \cite{S75}, a filter $\G$ of ideals of $R$ is called a Gabriel topology provided that: \begin{enumerate} \item if $I\in\G$ and $t\in R$, then $(I:t):=\{r\in R|tr\in I\}\in\G$, \item if $J$ is an ideal and $I\in\G$ such that $(J:t)\in \G$ for any $t\in I$, then $J\in\G$. \end{enumerate} A Gabriel topology is finitely generated if it has a basis of finitely generated ideals.
 We denote by $\G^f$ the set of all finitely generated ideals in $\G$.
 Obviously, a Gabriel topology is finitely generated if and only if it can be generated by $\G^f$.

 Given a class $\C$ of $R$-modules, let SubLim($\C$) denote the smallest subclass of $\Mod$-$R$ containing $\C$ closed under direct limits and submodules.
-We say that a prime $\p$ is vaguely associated to an $R$-module $M$ if $R/\p$ is contained in SubLim($\{M\}$).
+A prime ideal $\p$ of $R$ is called vaguely associated to an $R$-module $M$ if $R/\p$ is contained in SubLim($\{M\}$).
 Denote the spectrum of all vaguely associated primes of $M$ by $\VAss(M)$.
 The set of vaguely associated prime ideals is a general version of that of associated prime ideals over Noetherian rings (see \cite{H16}).

 An $R$-module $T$ is said to be $n$-tilting for some $n\geq 0$, provided that it satisfies the following conditions: \begin{enumerate} \item $\pd_RT\leq n$, \item $\Ext_R^i(T,T^{(\kappa)})=0$ for all $i>0$ and all cardinals $\kappa$, \item there are $r\geq 0$ and a long exact sequence